Skanska in the US

 Operations & Maintenance

 Building Information Modeling/ Virtual Design & Construction

 In addition, the facility incorporates a state-of-the-art, two million volume automated book retrieval system in lieu of typical library stacks allowing for more visually open space throughout the building.
 Student study, resource, classroom, conference, research, office and food service spaces are also incorporated into the building.
-The project incorporates a green roof, a highly efficient heating, piping and air conditioning system using chilled beams and solar panels that provide hot water for the building.
-It achieved LEED® Silver certification in 2013.
+The project incorporates a green roof, a highly efficient heating, piping and air conditioning system using chilled beams and raidiant ceiling solar panels that provide hot water for the building.
+It is LEED® Silver certified.